 Ballerina Dreams, a book about the program, was published in 2007 by Macmillian.
 It has been designated a notable book by the American Library Association.
 To purchase the book, click here

 They dance!
 Each aspiring dancer has a Helper to assist the dancer during classes and performances.
 More than 170 teens are currently enrolled in our Leadership Program.

 Each year culminates in our Annual Performance- our celebration of achievement.

 Any child who is physically or medically challenged with a dream to dance!

 Dancing Dreams is based on abilities—not disabilities.
 This allows each dancer to advance within his or her own limits and maximize their own potential.
-Dancers come from all over the tristate region to participate in weekly classes at our Bayside (Queens), Upper East Side (Manhattan), and Glen Head (Long Island) locations.
+Dancers come from all over the tristate region to participate in weekly classes at our Bayside (Queens), Upper East Side (Manhattan), and Plainview (Long Island) locations.